akullpp/awesome-java/README.md

 * [jOOQ](http://www.jooq.org/) - Generates typesafe code based on SQL schema.
 * [Liquibase](http://www.liquibase.org/) - Source control for your database which can be embedded.
 * [presto](https://github.com/facebook/presto) - Distributed SQL query engine for big data.

+## Data structures

+* [Apache Parquet](https://parquet.incubator.apache.org/) - A columnar storage format based on assembly algorithms from the Dremel paper by Google.

 ## Date and Time